NamanAgarwal18/Project_LIPI-Programming-Language-Interpreter-/README.md

   * A fucntion does not have to start with a `$` symbol.
   * A function can have as many parameters as you want.
   * All the parameters can be written after the fucntion name seperated by a *space-bar*.
+  * A function can take an array as a parameter.
+  * The array is passed by reference and all the other variables are passed by value.
   * A function can return by using `RET` keyword.
   * `RET` can be used with a condition or without a condition.
     ##### Incorrect Code: